Skip to content

 • asking you to pay a contribution towards the cost of your child’s transport

 • you disagree with the route that has been used to measure the route to your child’s school, or you think it is unsafe.
-Please remember that it is your legal responsibility to make sure your child is accompanied on the journey to school if you think this is necessary.
+Please remember that it is your legal responsibility to make sure your child is accompanied on the journey to school if you think this is necessary

-The Appeals process
+The appeals process

-Your case is reviewed by the School Transport Awards Review Panel that usually meets every two weeks and consists of at least two senior officers from Children's Services.
+In the first stage of appeal, our case is reviewed by the School Transport Awards Review Panel that usually meets every two weeks and consists of at least two senior officers from Children's Services.

 If at stage one your request is refused, you can make a further appeal to the Education Discretionary Awards Appeal Panel.